juju/juju-gui-charm/HACKING.md

 ### Functional Tests ###

-Running the functional tests requires a Juju testing environment as provided by the Jitsu test command (see "Getting Started", above).
-All files in the tests directory which end with ".test" will be run in a Juju Jitsu test environment.
+Running the functional tests requires a Juju testing environment as provided by the juju-test command (see "Getting Started", above).

-Jitsu requires the charm directory to be named the same as the charm and to be the current working directory when the tests are run:

-    JUJU_REPOSITORY=/path/to/charm/repo ~/bin/jitsu test juju-gui \
-        --logdir /tmp --timeout 40m

-This command will bootstrap the default Juju environment specified in your `~/.juju/environments.yaml`.

-Functional tests deploy, by default, the latest stable release of Juju GUI.
-However, it is possible to provide a different Juju GUI source by setting the environment variable `JUJU_GUI_SOURCE` while running tests, e.g.:

-    JUJU_GUI_SOURCE=lp:mybranch JUJU_REPOSITORY=/path/to/charm/repo \
-        ~/bin/jitsu test juju-gui ...

-To test a new trunk release:

-    JUJU_GUI_SOURCE=trunk JUJU_REPOSITORY=/path/to/charm/repo \
-        ~/bin/jitsu test juju-gui ...

-This can be useful to verify that a given branch works with the charm, which is one of the tasks that release QA should include.
+To run only the functional tests:

+    make ftest JUJU_ENV="myenv"

+In the command above, "myenv" is the juju environment, as it is specified in your `~/.juju/environments.yaml`, that will be bootstrapped before running the tests and destroyed at the end of the test run.

 #### LXC ####